-The goal of a strong brand is quick recognition and concise messages that will motivate your target audiences.
-With memorable messaging, organized in a clear messaging hierarchy, to support a strong identity design, the verbal and visual brand are defined.
+The goal of a strong brand is quick recognition and concise messages to motivate your target audiences.
+With established messaging, organized in a clear messaging hierarchy to support a strong identity design, the verbal and visual brand are defined.

-Messaging isn’t about listing the products or services offered, or about describing how the products work.
-A messaging hierarchy uses benefits to respond to the question all audiences ask, “what’s in it for me?”
+Messaging isn’t listing the products or services or describing how the products work.
+A messaging hierarchy describes specific benefits or outcomes to respond to the question all audiences ask, “what’s in it for me?”

 An article titled “2 Simple Keys to Define Your Brand” in Inc. magazine stated: “Rule No. 1: It’s better to be clear than to be clever.”
 We couldn’t agree more.
 Direct, straightforward, simple, clear.

 Messaging hierarchy is the foundation for the verbal brand

 A hierarchy of messages summarizes your unique position and story.
 At the top level, the brand promise is your tagline.
 It’s a promise to your audiences, not a description of what you do.

 The positioning statement is your elevator speech, expanding on that brand promise with more details.

 Messaging is the blueprint and foundation for all communications, from website to collateral to advertising and social media.
 The messages crafted in a messaging hierarchy guide content for all communications.